camunda/camunda-docs-manual/content/reference/rest/task/variables/put-task-variable.md

   <tr>
     <td>400</td>
     <td>application/json</td>
-    <td>The variable value or type is invalid, for example if the value could not be parsed to an Integer value or the passed variable type is not supported.
+    <td>The variable name, value or type is invalid, for example if the value could not be parsed to an Integer value or the passed variable type is not supported or a new transient variable has the name that is already persisted.
 See the <a href="{{< relref "reference/rest/overview/index.md#error-handling" >}}">Introduction</a> for the error response format.</td>
   </tr>
   <tr>
     <td>500</td>